How to turn a Shed into a Garden Office

 Figuring out the furniture and accessories you’ll need will affect the way you design your diy office shed.
 If you plan on being in your garden office for long periods of time, you may even want to add a microwave and refrigerator to have refreshments on hand as you go about your workday.

 What times of the year do you intend on using your shed?
-During the summer you’ll likely want access to air conditioning, and during the winter months, you’ll want to trap in the heat.
+During the hottest months in your shed or summerhouse you’ll likely want access to air conditioning, and during the winter months, you’ll want to trap in the heat.

 In both instances, you’ll need to insulate your shed to make it weatherproof.
 Also, you’ll want to ensure you patch up any holes you may find.
 It would be a shame if rain found its way inside your new garden office to ruin all of your electronic equipment!